 I imagine this drink to be something the grown-ups might have had, when they were serving nimbu pani to us kids in India.
 In fact if you lined up all my Indian aunties and asked them to order one drink at the bar, it would be a Gin & Tonic 🙂 It’s one of those leftover legacies of the British Raj.
 All of a sudden, gin has had a popular, artisanal revival, and no one thinks Gin & Tonics are just what the aunties drink.

 No matter how trendy it is, I still can’t get myself to have drinks with tonic water.
-Tonic water has left a bitter taste in my mouth & mind – it reminds me of the identical flavor of heaps of quinine tablets I had to take.
+Tonic water has left a bitter taste in my mouth & mind – it reminds me of the identical flavor of heaps of quinine tablets I had to swallow.
 As a kid growing up in India, quinine tablets were essential, especially after I almost died of malaria.
 So no tonic for me, but I was able to find a different way to drink gin.

 Indian Summers is a new show about the British Empire in India, starting on PBS Masterpiece on Sunday, September 27th at 9pm.
 I don’t think it’s “the new Downton Abbey,” but I do think it’s going to be big, with multiple series.
 I’ve previewed the first season and the actors and the filming locations in Penang, Malaysia are wonderful.
 I especially loved seeing some of the old desi actors I grew up watching, alongside aspiring new talent.